-When you’re dating in 2016, the question is, “Do you want a college-educated person with a ton of debt?
+Whenever you’re dating today, the question is, “Do you want a college-educated person with a ton of debt?
 Or a person with a high school diploma, no debt, and a steady job?”

-Is it true that couples with different education levels are doomed to be at odds with one another?
+Is it true that couples with different education levels are doomed to be at odds with each other?

 I am single.
 It used to feel painful, but now I enjoy being single and I’m excited to meet “The One.”
 The problem is you have to go through the dating process in order to meet “The One,” and it’s an awkward, painful, and zany process.

 This Free Top Dating Site Will Get You Messaging and Dating Right Away.
 Sign Up Now >>